Skip to main contentLink to External Link Policy

 • Valerian has been used medicinally since the times of early Greece and Rome.
 Historically, valerian was used to treat insomnia, migraine, fatigue, and stomach cramps.

-• Today, valerian is promoted for insomnia, anxiety, depression, premenstrual syndrome (PMS), menopause symptoms, and headaches.
+• Today, valerian is promoted for insomnia, anxiety, stress, and depression.

 • The roots and rhizomes (underground stems) of valerian are used for medicinal purposes.